-Begin enjoying the many benefits plants can bring to your life with our latest post which offers tips for styling your space with indoor plants and pots.
-Our San Diego plant store is a destination for people regularly looking to mix up their style game and find new and creative ways to use plants so we thought we would offer an online version to complement our face-to-face advice on plants.
+Begin enjoying the many benefits plants can bring to your life with our latest post, which offers tips for styling your space with plants and pots.
+Our San Diego plant store is a destination for people regularly looking to mix up their style game and find new and creative ways to use plants, so we thought we would offer an online version to complement our face-to-face advice on plants.
 Plants help:

 There is no better time than now to add a plant or two to your world.
 You can refresh your living space or workspace any time of the year and benefit from adding a lush, thriving green plant and colorful ceramic or stoneware pot to your environment.
-To help make that effort a bit easier, your plant specialists at Green Fresh Florals + Plants, offer you the following style ideas for plants to help you improve your style game.
+To help make that effort a bit easier, your plant specialists at Green Fresh Florals + Plants, offer you the following style ideas for plants to improve your style game.

 12 tips for styling plants in your home or workspace.

 1. Mix interesting or engaging containers with living plants to add a focal point.
 Using different sized pots and complementary colors, group three plants together.
 Try to make one of the three larger to break up the visual look.
 Everything is better in groups of three.

 2. Embrace simplicity.
 Pair a simple but sizable plant frond with a clean, clear, or decorative vase.
 Try a monstera leaf with its beautiful shape and cutouts or a similar cutting from a larger plant.
 If your space is limited, take a cutting from your pothos or other green plant and place it in an interesting vessel.
 The focus is on the interesting shapes, color, and simplicity of the pairing.